This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Corn Syrup

-I love using dark corn syrup because of its maple flavor.
+I love dark corn syrup because of its maple flavor; karo syrup is the most common.

 Brown Sugar

-Whenever I get a chance, I will use dark brown sugar, but you can use light brown sugar if you like.
+I will use dark brown sugar whenever I can, but you can use light brown sugar if you like.

 Flour

-We need unbleached all-purpose flour for our pie crust.
+We need unbleached all-purpose flour for our pie crust, which will yield a firmer crust because of the extra protein.

 How To Make Southern Pecan Pie Recipe

 The key to cooking is proper technique, patience, and confidence.
-That's how I will teach you to make a homemade pecan pie recipe.
+I will teach you how to make a homemade pecan pie recipe.
 First, we start with a homemade pie crust.

-Pie Crust: In a food processor, add flour, sugar, and salt, and pulse 3 times to combine.
+Add flour, sugar, and salt in a food processor and pulse 3 times to combine.
 Add butter and pulse until the mixture resembles coarse cornmeal with a few pea-size pieces of butter remaining.
 You can do this by hand with a fork or pastry cutter.

 Drizzle in water until the dough ball forms (add another tablespoonful of water if needed).
 Press the pie dough into a disc shape, wrap it tightly with plastic wrap, and chill in the fridge for at least 45 minutes in the fridge.

-Preheat the oven to 350°F. Leave the pie crust out at room temperature to make it easier to roll out.
-Cold pie dough cracks as it's rolled out and will leave you frustrated.
-Roll out dough on a lightly floured surface to a 12" round.
+Preheat the oven to 350°F. Leave the pie crust at room temperature to make it easier to roll out.
+Cold pie dough cracks as it's rolled out and will frustrate you.
+Roll out the dough on a lightly floured surface to a 12" round.
 Place your pie pan in the center to see how much wider you need to roll the dough out.

 Transfer to a 9-inch pie pan.
-Trim and crimp the edges with a fork or tuck the extra dough under itself and make a design with the dough.
+Trim and crimp the edges with a fork, or tuck the extra dough under itself and make a design with it.
 Transfer to a baking sheet.
 Pierce evenly with a fork, and bake for 10 minutes until lightly golden brown.
 Turn the oven up to 450°F.

 Bake for 10 minutes, then reduce the oven to 350°F and bake for 40 minutes until the pecan filling sets.
-The pie is done when a small knife is inserted into the center, and comes out clean.
-Cool the pie for one hour before enjoying it.
+The pie is done when a small knife is inserted into the center and it comes out clean.
+Let the pie cool completely for 1-2 hours before enjoying it.
 I like to serve mine with a scoop of vanilla ice cream and blackberry.

 Here are a few notes from making this outstanding southern pecan pie.